AVL DU HOME | COURSE DETAILS & MAPS | DU 4 KIDS

-Start your duathlon adventure with a 5k run on paved roads that will be a flat, out and back course starting at the Winery and paralleling the French Broad River.
+Start your Asheville Duathlon adventure with a 5k run on paved roads that will be a flat, out and back course starting at the Winery and paralleling the French Broad River.

-The NEW Du 4 Kids is also part of the Carolina Kid’s MultiSport Race Series.
+The Du 4 Kids is a dedicated run/ bike event designed for youth athletes.
 The paved 5k run and 10 mile dirt/gravel mountain bike will be challenging for youth.
-Experienced kids ten and older are permitted to race as individuals, 2 person youth teams are also allowed.
+Recommended only for Intermediate and Advanced kids ten and older.
+Youth are also permitted to race as individuals or 2 person teams.

 Safety Note: NO HEADPHONES allowed at the event, as they produce danger to yourself and others around you when needing to communicate at the event.
 You will receive a time penalty and even get DQ’d if you are found wearing them.